bejocama/bejocama/README.md

 Status
 ------

- * functors, make_morphism (fmap) are the base of compositions
+ * functors, fmap, make_type, are the base of compositions
  * a compose function that composes at any argument position
  * a variadic composer which composes at position 0
  * a curry functions that is variadic over positions
  * basic examples of a new typesystem
- * support for continuations
+ * types as generated frontend values of interfaces
- * make_function for overloaded function operators
+ * support for continuations - composition of functions that return a future

 Because this approach is composition oriented, restrictions are not expected from the theoretical side - if any - not approved yet.